txfedorova/txfedorova/README.md

 # Tatiana Fedorova

-Software developer and B.Sc.
-Information Technology graduate based in Prague, Czech Republic.
+Software developer and Information Technology graduate based in Prague, Czech Republic.

 I work mainly with python and have experience with data and image processing, automation, debugging, linux environments, computer vision and deep learning through professional and academic projects.